bananarama92/FBC-fork/README.md

 - a white box at bottom-left for restraints, which when clicked will open up the same UI.

 This allow manually overriding the assets' relative positioning, giving better flexibility when doing outfits, or slapping restraints.
 Note that there's no way to reset the priority to its default value, so you have to take it off and apply the asset again to revert a change.

+### Expanded wardrobe slots

+Double your wardrobe size to 48 slots at the press of a button. **Warning**: you will lose outfits 25-48, if you ever log in without the setting enabled.

 ### Customizing expressions